New Jersey Child Predator Sting Nets A Cop And A Preacher, Among Others

 The “girl” even offered Tuchol an out, saying she didn’t want to have any more contact with him, but Tuchol allegedly persisted.

-He has since been placed on leave from the police force, and is forbidden from using dating apps and having unsupervised contact with children until his case is resolved.
+He has since been placed on leave from the police force and is forbidden from using dating apps and having unsupervised contact with children until his case is resolved.

 Also nabbed in the investigation was Roger Arroyo, 37, a traveling minister from Philadelphia.
 As WPVI-TV reports, Arroyo, like Tuchol, allegedly made contact with a person whom he believed was an underage girl but was actually an undercover cop.

-Grewal notes that, though all of the “underage girls” whose fake profiles were used to lure alleged predators were undercover cops, real underage girls are also using dating apps, and parents need to be aware.
+Grewal notes that, although all of the “underage girls” used to lure alleged predators were, in fact, undercover cops, real underage girls are also using dating apps, and parents need to be aware.

 “Parents need to know that the profiles of underage girls and boys we posted on social media to catch these offenders could easily have been profiles of their own children, who might also be targeted by predators on chat apps and popular gaming sites.”